fatimaiqbal34/Master-stack/README.md

 ### 8. AI Agents

-Building systems where AI can reason about a task and interact with tools.
+Exploring AI systems that can reason about tasks and interact with tools.

 ### 9. Practical AI Projects

-Applying the concepts above to real-world AI projects and experiments.
+Applying the concepts above through practical projects and experiments.

 ## 🏗️ Architecture

-The learning architecture follows a progressive approach:
+The project follows a progressive learning architecture:

 ```text
                     Master AI Stack